Photonic crystals may allow to control the spontaneous emission

 In Ref.
 [7], the respective tensors of dielectric permittivity and magnetic

-permeability are investigated in detail
+permeability were investigated in detail

 for an effective medium composed of